nbgallery/ipydeps/README.md

 Note that ipydeps will use the most specific override it can find.
 In the example above, a Python 3.5 environment will use the python-3.5 override for numpy.
 The python-3 override for numpy will be ignored.

+Also note that all package names are handled in a case-insensitive manner (just like pip), so ipydeps will output a warning if it finds duplicate packages listed in your dependencies.json file.

 ### Windows support